 Facebook has once again taken a page from Snapchat and has introduced a new in-app camera with effects called Facebook Stories and a new Direct feature to its official app.Facebook has already brought similar features to its Messenger platform and now is looking to carry forward to its mainstream app.

-Starting with the new in-app camera, the new feature will be availablestarting from this week on both and platform.
-In order to access the new camera, one can tap on the camera icon on the top left corner of the Facebook or swipe right from News Feed to open the in-app camera.
+Starting with the new in-app camera, the new feature will be availablestarting from this week on both iOS and Android platform.
+In order to access the new camera, one can tap on the camera icon on the top left corner of the Facebook App or swipe right from News Feed to open the in-app camera.
 The camera basically superimposes different filters, masks and frames to one’s photos and videos.
 One can also add filters to his/her video in real time, which is a tad similar to the feature used in Snapchat.

 The company has also partnered with different brands to create masks for upcoming movies including Alien: Covenant, Despicable Me 3,Guardians of the Galaxy Vol. 2, Power Rangers, Smurfs: The Lost VillageandWonder Woman.
 The company is also planning to introduce a new feature in the camera app through which users will be able to create their own frames and effects that can be used on any photo or video created with a Facebook camera.